Bananarama: 1982–1985: Deep Sea Skiving and Bananarama

 Bananarama experienced their greatest success during the period 1982 to 1989, with their first three albums primarily produced and co-written with Jolley & Swain.
-Their debut album, Deep Sea Skiving (UK #7, US #63) (1983) contained several hit singles – "Really Saying Something" (UK #5) and "Shy Boy" (UK #4) – and included a cover version of "Na Na Hey Hey Kiss Him Goodbye" (UK #5).
-"Cheers Then" (#45) was released as the third single, with little chart success, but very positive reviews from critics.
+Their debut album, Deep Sea Skiving (UK No. 7, US No. 63) (1983) contained several hit singles – "Really Saying Something" (UK No. 5) and "Shy Boy" (UK No. 4) – and included a cover version of "Na Na Hey Hey (Kiss Him Goodbye)" (UK No. 5).
+"Cheers Then" (UK No. 45) was released as the third single, with little chart success, but very positive reviews from critics.
+The album peaked at No. 7 on the UK Albums Chart and was certified Silver by the British Phonographic Industry (BPI).

 The band recorded a version of the Sex Pistols' song "No Feelings" in late 1982 for the soundtrack of the British teen-comedy film, Party Party.

-During 1982 and 1983, Bananarama did several promotional US press tours and TV appearances on American Bandstand and Solid Gold.
-Success in the United States came in 1984 with a Top Ten hit "Cruel Summer".
+During 1982 and 1983, Bananarama did several promotional US press tours and TV appearances the first being on The Uncle Floyd Show and on American Bandstand and Solid Gold.
+The group had their first major success in the United States in 1984 with the Top 10 hit "Cruel Summer" (UK No. 8, US No. 9), bolstered by the song's inclusion in the soundtrack to the 1984 film The Karate Kid.
+The song was ranked No. 44 on VH1's 100 Greatest Songs of the '80s.
+Billboard named the song No. 13 on their list of the "100 Greatest Girl Group Songs of All Time".

-Their second album, Bananarama (UK #16, US #30) (1984) was a more socially conscious effort.
-The group wanted to be taken more seriously, so they wrote songs that focused on heavier topics.
-"Hot Line To Heaven" (UK #58) is a stand against the drugs-are-cool culture.
-Meanwhile, "Rough Justice" (UK #23) was written about Thomas "Kidso" Reilly, the band's road manager and brother of Fahey's boyfriend Jim Reilly (drummer of the Northern Irish punk band Stiff Little Fingers), who was shot and killed by a British soldier in Belfast in August 1983.
-The album also contained the hit singles, "Robert De Niro's Waiting..."
-(UK #3) and their first US Top 10 hit, "Cruel Summer" (UK #8, US #9) (1983), which was included in the film The Karate Kid.
-The trio also recorded the single, "The Wild Life" (US #70) for a 1984 American film of the same name.
+Their second album, Bananarama (UK No. 16, US No. 30) was released in 1984.
+Single "Rough Justice" (UK No. 23) was written about Thomas Reilly, the band's road manager and brother of Fahey's boyfriend Jim Reilly (drummer of the Northern Irish punk band Stiff Little Fingers), who was shot and killed by a British soldier in Belfast in August 1983.
+The album contained the hit singles, "Robert De Niro's Waiting..."
+(UK No. 3) and "Rough Justice" (UK No. 23).
+The track "Hot Line to Heaven" was also released as a single in the UK but failed to reach the Top 40, peaking at No. 58.
+The album peaked at No. 16 on the UK Albums Chart, reached the US Top 40 albums chart, and was certified Silver by the BPI.
+The trio also recorded the single, "The Wild Life" (US No. 70) for the 1984 American film of the same name.
 In 1984, Bananarama featured on the Band Aid single, "Do They Know It's Christmas?" and were the only artists to appear on both the original 1984 Band Aid and the 1989 Band Aid II versions (Fahey appeared on the 1984 version while O'Sullivan appeared on the 1989 version).

-1985 was a quiet transitional year for Bananarama.
-The single "Do Not Disturb" (UK #31), which would appear on their next album, maintained their public profile.
+The stand-alone single "Do Not Disturb" (UK No. 31) was released in 1985, although it was later added to their third album True Confessions.